-1.4 Broadband wireless access
+1.4 Fixed wireless access and broadband fixed wireless access

 {Editor’s note: Text below is from the elements for a working document towards a preliminary draft new [report/recommendation] ITU-R F.[IMT-FWB](Annex 18 to the doc.
 5A/221) and was aligned with the proposal on common terminology – see Attachment 1 to Doc.
 5A/321.}

-The term “fixed wireless broadband” (hereinafter abbreviated to FWB) is a short form for the term “broadband fixed wireless system”, where “fixed wireless system” is defined in Recommendation ITU-R F.592 as follows: “Telecommunication systems operating in the fixed service including, for example, radio-relay systems, HF systems, and systems using high altitude platform stations (HAPS), and which support a range of applications such as access and core transport”.
-This definition includes “Fixed wireless access” (FWA), which in the same Recommendation is defined as: “Fixed wireless system application in which the location of the end-user termination and the network access point to be connected to the end-user are fixed”.
-(See Recommendation ITU-R F.1399.)
+The term “broadband fixed wireless access” (BFWA) is a term based on the definition of “fixed wireless system” in Recommendation ITU-R F.592: “Telecommunication systems operating in the fixed service including, for example, radio-relay systems, HF systems, and systems using high altitude platform stations (HAPS), and which support a range of applications such as access and core transport”, which includes “Fixed wireless access” (FWA), which is defined as: “Fixed wireless system application in which the location of the end-user termination and the network access point to be connected to the end-user are fixed”.
+Together with the ”support capability higher than the primary rate” used synonymous with broadband the full term further used in this Recommendation is defined (See also Recommendation ITU-R F.1399.)

-Local access and other high density fixed wireless system planning and system deployments have developed in the last few years in many administrations.
-This development is due in large part to the trend towards increased demand and competition in the provision of high bit-rate local telecommunications and video distribution services.
-Because of cost and speed of deployment considerations, these developments are placing a major new focus on the provision of services directly to end-users via FWA systems.
+Local access and other high density fixed wireless wireless systems have been widely deployed on a worldwide basis..
+This development is due in large part to the trend towards increased demand and competition in the provision of high bit-rate local telecommunications, video and broadband data distribution services.
+Because of cost and speed of deployment considerations, these developments have placed a major focus on the provision of services directly to end-users via FWA systems.

 {Editor’s note: Data rates below should be replaced with values that represent current technology.
 Recommendation ITU-R F.758 is being updated regularly however, an update of the Recommendation ITU-R F.1499 (last updated 2000) might be necessary as well.}

-Current broadband wireless access data rates over individual circuit paths range from about 1.5 Mbit/s to about 51 Mbit/s, and are expected to reach at least 310 Mbit/s within the next few years, as radios utilizing higher order modulation schemes become available (see Recommendations ITU-R F.758 and ITU-R F.1499).{Editor’s note: The IMT-2020 data rate requirements added above are from Report ITU-R M.2410, Minimum requirements related to technical performance for IMT-2020 radio interface(s) § 4.1 and § 4.3.}
+In the past, current broadband wireless access data rates over individual circuit paths have ranged from about 1.5 Mbit/s to about 51 Mbit/s, and were expected to reach at least 310 Mbit/s at one point, as radios utilizing higher order modulation schemes become available (see Recommendations ITU-R F.758 and ITU-R F.1499).
+For IMT-2020, the user experienced data rate in the downlink direction is to be 100 Mbit/s, and in the uplink it is 50 Mbit/s, while the peak data rate in the downlink is 20 Gbit/s, and 10 Gbit/s for the uplink.

+{Editor’s note: The IMT-2020 data rate requirements added above are from Report ITU-R M.2410, Minimum requirements related to technical performance for IMT-2020 radio interface(s) § 4.1 and § 4.3.}

-The variety of possible broadband FWA network configurations includes: conventional P-P, conventional P-MP, and combinations thereof, e.g. P-P systems deployed in multisectored P-MP configurations.
+Various use cases can be considered as FWA applications for access, instead of fibre optics, as flexible access in last mile (wireless home broadband).
+The implementation of different use cases can be achieved by a variety of possible BFWA network configurations including: conventional P-P, conventional P-MP, and combinations thereof, e.g. P-P systems deployed in multisectored P-MP configurations.
 High density deployment of independent P-P links similarly results in clusters that assume the essential characteristics of P-MP deployment.
-An emerging system architecture is that of MP-MP, similar to mesh systems used at, for example, HF
+An emerging system architecture is that of MP-MP, similar to mesh systems used at, for example, HF.
+In addition, access connectivity from hub stations to fixed terminals (e.g. CPE - Customer Premise Equipment) provides for additional, adaptive and/or virtual network configurations.

-These broadband FWA systems are predominantly deployed in dense urban, suburban, and campus environments where transmission path elevation angles may reach up to about 40° to 60° in particular in the higher frequency bands (see Recommendation ITU-R F.1498 dealing with the 38 GHz band).
-Links are regularly deployed on an on-demand basis to meet specific end-user requirements as they develop.

 2 References

 This list of references includes general references relevant to the topic of FWA.